-A three-time world champion and Commonwealth Games gold medallist, Natalie Medhurst has tasted success throughout a decorated netball career both domestically and internationally.
+A three-time World Champion and Commonwealth Games gold medalist, Natalie has tasted success over a long and decorated netball career both domestically and internationally.

 One of Australia’s most enduring and decorated netballers, Nat Medhurst holds the distinction of being the third most-capped national league player, taking to the court 235 times across a professional career that spanned 16 years.